 How to cope with a sedentary lifestyle?
 What to do against non-specific back pain or migraine?
 And what does all of this have to do with stress?
 The programme of the FIBO CAMPUS addresses typical ailments as well as the daily problems of competitive sportspeople.
 The new congress held as part of FIBO, the Leading International Trade Fair for Fitness, Wellness and Health, is tailored to physiotherapists and sports physicians who can compile their personalised agenda here.
-One ticket entitles to admission to all events and all in the same place.
+One ticket entitles to admission to all events.
 With a total of 13 themed sessions such as Physio, Sports Medicine or Therapy & Training the FIBO CAMPUS offers a versatile education line-up for health training.

 From fascia training to post-operative therapy